 Like every sanctuary resident, sheep require a clean, freely-accessible water supply.
-The amount of water your residents will consume in a day varies based on their size, the temperature, and whether or not they are eating hay or grazing on pasture, but in general a non-lactating sheep will drink 1-2 gallons of water each day.
-Water consumption will increase as temperatures rise, and individuals eating hay will drink more water than those grazing on pasture due to the much lower moisture content of hay compared to fresh vegetation.
-Individuals who are pregnant or lactating will require more water than those who are not- on average between 2-4 gallons per day.
-Automatic watering systems with thermostats for automated heating are a good option to minimize spilling and keep the sheep well-hydrated in freezing conditions.
+The amount of water your residents will consume in a day varies based on their size, the temperature, and the water content of their food, but in general a non-lactating sheep will drink 1-2 gallons of water each day.
+Water consumption will increase as temperatures rise, and individuals eating hay will drink more water than those eating lush grass and other vegetation due to the much lower moisture content of hay.

 Treats For Sheep

 Treats, while delicious, should make up a very small percentage of a sheep’s diet.
 Remember, to avoid disturbing rumen microflora, new foods should be introduced slowly and in small quantities.
 To avoid choking hazards, make sure treats are chopped up in bite-sized pieces.

 While not an exhaustive list, for the occasional treat, consider offering the following tried and true treats:

 To make treats last, try out some nutritional enrichment strategies!

 There are a number of foods that contain potential toxins or substances sheep cannot digest or tolerate.
 You can find our list of potentially toxic foods here.